Prosecutor: Jussie Smollett reported 'fake hate crime'

 Jurors also may see surveillance video from more than four dozen cameras that police reviewed to trace the brothers’ movements before and after the reported attack, as well as a video showing the brothers purchasing a red hat, ski masks and gloves from a beauty supply shop hours earlier.

-Smollett’s attorneys have not spelled out how they will confront that evidence.
-Lead attorney Nenye Uche declined to comment ahead of this week’s proceedings.
+Smollett’s attorneys have not spelled out how they will confront that evidence and the lead attorney, Nenye Uche, declined to comment ahead of this week’s proceedings.
 But there are clues as to how they might during the trial.

 Her comments could back up Smollett’s contention that his attackers draped a makeshift noose around his neck.
 Further, if she testified that the man was white, it would support Smollett’s statements — widely ridiculed because the brothers, who come from Nigeria, are Black — that he saw pale or white skin around the eyes of one of his masked attackers.